daniel-leal/belle_donuts/README.md

 7. Open a pull request in this repository, describing your contribution and any relevant details.

 Thank you for considering contributing to Belle Donuts!
 Your help is greatly appreciated. 💜

-I hope this meets your requirements!
-Let me know if there's anything else I can assist you with.